Warning

 B.2.4.4.
 Attendance

-The Chair of the RB may be invited to attend all or part of a SG meeting in order to answer questions relating to the development of individual IMAS being put forward for adoption.
-Others may attend at the invitation of the Chair of the SG.
+The chair of the RB may be invited to attend all or part of a SG meeting in order to answer questions relating to the development of individual IMAS being put forward for adoption.
+Others may attend at the invitation of the chair of the SG.

 B.2.4.5.
-Conduct of Business
+Conduct of business

 SG meetings are conducted in English.
-The Chair of the SG shall open and close the SG meeting, direct the discussion, ensure observance of the rules of procedure, accord the right to speak, put questions and announce decisions.
+The chair of the SG shall open and close the SG meeting, direct the discussion, ensure observance of the rules of procedure, accord the right to speak, put questions and announce decisions.
 He or she shall rule on points of order, subject to the rules of procedure, and shall have control of the proceedings and over the maintenance of order at any SG meeting.

-During the discussion of any matter, any member or the Secretary may at any time raise a point of order, and this shall be immediately decided by the Chair of the SG.
+During the discussion of any matter, any member or the secretary may at any time raise a point of order, and this shall be immediately decided by the chair of the SG.
 Any member may appeal against the ruling and the appeal shall be immediately put to a vote.
 The ruling on the point of order shall stand unless overruled by a simple majority of votes cast by members present.

 B.2.4.6.
-Role of the Chair
+Role of the chair

-The Chair of the SG is responsible for conducting SG meetings in accordance with the rules of procedure outlined herein.
-The position is filled by the Director of the UN Mine Action Service and reports to the IACG-MA.
-Terms of Reference for the Chair of the SG are found in Appendix 1 to this Annex.
+The chair of the SG is responsible for conducting SG meetings in accordance with the rules of procedure outlined herein.
+The position is filled by the director of the UN Mine Action Service and reports to the IACG-MA.
+Terms of Reference for the chair of the SG are found in Appendix 1 to this Annex.

 B.2.4.7.
-Role of the Secretary
+Role of the secretary

 B.2.4.8.
-Role of the Members
+Role of the members

 Members of the SG are responsible for providing strategic direction and policy guidance when reviewing and approving the annual RB workplan; ensuring that all new and revised IMAS have been developed in accordance with the rules of procedure outlined in IMAS 01.10; and that composition of the RB remains appropriate, representative and is consistent with the provisions laid out in IMAS 01.10.
-Permanent members represent their respective organisations whereas rotating members should seek to represent the global views of their membership category.
+Permanent members represent their respective organizations whereas rotating members should seek to represent the global views of their membership category.
 Terms of Reference for members of the SG are found in Appendix 1 to this Annex.

 B.2.4.9.
-Records of Meeting
+Records of meeting

 The Secretary shall circulate the minutes of each SG meeting within fifteen (15) days.
 The minutes will include:

-1. A record of attendance;
+- A record of attendance;

-2. A summary of main discussion points;
+- A summary of main discussion points;

-3. A record of decisions taken; and
+- A record of decisions taken; and

 In situations where consensus is not possible, members may call for a vote in order to force a decision on a given point of importance, and where a delay in decision-making would have negative consequences for the work of the RB and the sector.